 [It has also been said that when she traveled to Japan, she had a contact person to go to in Tokyo who was part of a Korean spiritual group.]
-At the time, being on her own in Japan, she was vulnerable because Sun Myung Moon had not sent her any money for her support or that of their child.
-The spiritual leader persuaded her that Sun Myung Moon didn’t really love her.
+At the time, being on her own in Japan for four years, she was vulnerable because Sun Myung Moon had not sent her any money for her support or that of their child.
+The spiritual leader in Japan persuaded her that Sun Myung Moon didn’t really love her.

 Dan Fefferman, the American Unificationist leader, wrote that, in 1970 in a meeting with “Father, Mrs. Won Pok Choi and President Young Whi Kim”, he was told that Myung-hee Kim was “was either raped or seduced by a Japanese man”

-In a speech dated August 28, 1971 given by Sun Myung Moon at the Cheongpyeong Training Center in Korea, Moon states that Hee-jin was born in Japan and lived in a Buddhist temple.
+On August 28, 1971 Moon spoke at the Cheongpyeong Training Center in Korea.
+He stated that Hee-jin was born in Japan and lived in a Buddhist temple.
 This would seem to confirm that Ms Kim was connected with a Buddhist religious group in Japan.

-▲ Many Koreans traveled from Busan to Japan illegally in fishing boats just like this one at the time of the Korean war and in the years following it.
-It was a big problem for the Japanese authorities.
+▲ Around the time of the Korean war and in the years following it, many Koreans traveled from Busan to Japan illegally in fishing boats, just like this one.
+The influx was a big problem for the Japanese authorities.